SilvanCodes/blog/_posts/2021-05-16-starting-with-jekyll-on-github-pages.md

 Running `bundle exec jekyll serve` lead to me running into further problems, namely **Error: no implicit conversion of Hash into Integer**.
 Googling that didn't really turn anything up and I did not manage to fix it.
-I suspect it to be an incompatability of the 'github-pages' gem with my ruby version.
+I suspect it to be an incompatability of the `github-pages` gem with my ruby version.
 So I turned back to the wording of the emails I received and found out [it could actually be a problem with GitHub].
 Checking [their status page] told me it was!
 Unlucky me, seeking out to setup this blog on a day where GitHub Pages, GitHub Actions and their API Requests had troubles.